1. Why is ALC changing to the Federal Direct Lending Program?

 3. How and when do I complete a Direct Loan MPN?

-If you plan to receive a Direct Loan either in the fall of 2010 or beyond, you need to complete a Direct Loan MPN as soon as possible.
+If you plan to receive a Direct Loan, you need to complete a Direct Loan MPN as soon as possible.
 By completing the MPN now you will avoid possible delays in receiving your student loan funds.
 You can complete the MPN here.

 4. If I have already completed a Direct Loan Master Promissory Note for another school, do I have to complete one for ALC?